sbissantz/rarp/git.md

 which is associated with your local folder (`test_dir`).
 More specifically, one must add "with a specific version of..." (and other linguistic subtleties) -- but shhh!
 We don't want to be too petty -- for the sake of understanding.
 Let's focus on the snippet instead.
-For the sake of the latest insight, it simplifies as follows: "Git push my staged stuff from my test_dir to its origin (on GitHub).
+From the background of the latest insight, it simplifies as follows: "Git push my staged stuff from my test_dir to its origin (on GitHub).
 That's what we wanna do.
 If Robert trumpets out something weird like...

 ```